justinwalsh/daux.io/docs/00_Getting_Started.md

 ## Support

-If you need help using TM Docs, or have found a bug, please create an issue on the <a href="http://localhost:8085" target="_blank">Github repo</a>.
+If you need help using Daux.io, or have found a bug, please create an issue on the <a href="https://github.com/justinwalsh/tm-docs/issues" target="_blank">Github repo</a>.